mista1984gmail/accessCheckProjectOne/README.md

 If the email address entered by the user is banned, a "No access" error is thrown.
 If the e-mail address is not banned, then the verification report is saved to the database.
 A message is sent from the customer microservice via rabbitmq to welcome the user to the service.
 Notification microservice reads messages from rabbitmq.
-As soon as a new message appears in the rabbitmq notification, the microservice reads it, saves it to its database and sends a welcome letter to the user in the service.
+As soon as a new message appears in the rabbitmq notification microservice reads it, saves it to its database and sends a welcome letter to the user in the service.